 As you can see, it’s difficult to generalize the language situation in Ukraine based only on one factor.
 People will speak either Ukrainian or Russian depending on:

 - type of settlement

-However, it becomes even more confusing fact from a foreigner’s point of view – different people in Ukraine just have different personal preferences to the languages they choose to communicate with.
+However, it becomes an even more confusing fact from a foreigner’s point of view – different people in Ukraine have different personal preferences for the languages they choose to communicate with.

 According to a survey from 2017, when talking to a Ukrainian speaker: